Travel:

 -the Piazza dell’Anfiteatro

--Walk or ride a bike around perimeter of the city walls (about a 5k)
+-Walk or bike around perimeter of the city walls (about a 5k)

 -See Lucca’s duomo; The Cattedrale di San Martino (as seen on invite map!)